Linear orbits of smooth quadric surfaces

+\begin{definition}[Point condition corresponding to a point in $\p A$] The \textit{point condition corresponding to $q$}, which we denote by $P_q$, is the closure of the subspace of $\p \End(A)$ consisting of projective matrices whose image under $\alpha$ contains the given point $q \in \p A$. \end{definition}

-Since the collection of the point conditions spans the linear system defining $\alpha$, the base scheme of $\alpha$ is the (scheme-theoretic) intersection of the point conditions $P_q$.
-Therefore, $\phi \in \p \End(A)$ is in the base locus of $\alpha$ if and only if $f(\phi(q)) = 0$ for all $q \in \p A$.
-In other words, $\phi$ is in the base locus of $\alpha$ if and only if $\im \phi \subset X$.
-We record this and the fact that the closure of the image of alpha is the closure of the orbit of $X$ in the following proposition, stated without proof.
+Since the set of hyperplanes $H_q$ spans the dual of $\p \Sym^d(A^\vee)$, the set of point conditions $P_q$ spans the linear system defining the rational map $\alpha$.
+Thus, the indeterminacy scheme of $\alpha$ is the (scheme-theoretic) intersection of the point conditions $P_q$.
+Therefore, $\phi \in \p \End(A)$ is in the support of the indeterminacy scheme of $\alpha$ if and only if $f(\phi(q)) = 0$ for all $q \in \p A$.
+In other words, $\phi$ is in the support of the indeterminacy scheme of $\alpha$ if and only if $\im \phi \subset X$.
+We record this and the fact that the closure of the image of $\alpha$ is the closure of the orbit of $X$ in the following proposition, stated without proof.